maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

 <figure>
   <img src="/_figures/lap1_NorthSouth_allmooringsSubplots_LINKED.png" alt="Description of image">
   <figcaption>Figure 5.
 Average velocity profiles from 5 nearest readings for each mooring location.
 Shaded region shows standard deviation around the mean.
+Positive it north, negative is south.
 Times are in UTC.</figcaption>
 </figure>

+Some initial takeaways:

+During the ebb, which encompasses the bottom three panels, the east/west velocities in the southern part of Penn Cove are strong and show water leaving the cove at the surface and an opposite inflow into the cove at depth.
+This is interesting because this is the traditional estuarine exchange pattern but there is no river at the head of the bay forcing this mechanism.
+During the ebb, the north/south velocities are pretty stagnant.
+Thinking back to Dakota's plot of the velocity arrows overlayed on the DO heatmap in Penn Cove, I recall that the est/west component of velocity is particularly strong.
+I realize those are tidally-averaged velocities, but maybe we really see that pattern when the water is ebbing in the cove.

+Conversely, during the slack and low tides, the top three panels, the east/west velocities are very small and the north/south velocities are larger; water primarily flows north at the surface and south at depth.
+This does not make as much sense to me based on Dakota's plots and the general consensus of counter-clockwise flow in Penn Cove.
+There is strong southward flow, but it just occurs deeper in the water column.
+I am a bit confused here.